raman325/ha-zoom-automation/README.md

 ### Set up your Zoom app

-1. Go to the ![Build App][https://marketplace.zoom.us/develop/create] page.
+1. Go to the [Build App](https://marketplace.zoom.us/develop/create) page.
 2. Click on `Create` in the OAuth card.
 3. Enter an application name of your choice, select `User-managed app`, deselect `Would you like to publish this app on Zoom App Marketplace?`, and then click on `Create`.
 4. Copy your `Client ID` and `Client Secret` somewhere as you will need them later to configure Home Assistant.